mattyoung101/omicron/omicontrol/README.md

 ### Mac OS X
 - Tested on a high DPI (Retina?) display, not only is scaling bugged but the Windows workaround doesn't work.
-Instead, I added a manual workaround which scales down the preview window to 90% it's normal size if Mac OS is detected.
+Instead, I added a manual workaround which scales down the preview window to 90% its normal size if Mac OS is detected.
 The Windows workaround is not required, and actually makes things worse (blurry).
 - This workaround may be added to Windows if it looks better than completely disabling DPI scaling.
 - Mac OS X is partially supported because only one team member uses a Mac, but should still mostly work.